onzfonz/comp227/src/content/3/en/part3c.md

 Once the file .env has been gitignored, Render does not get the database URL from the repository, so you have to set it yourself.

 That can be done by visiting the [Render dashboard](http://dashboard.render.com).
-Once you are there, click on your web service and then select ***Environment*** from the left hand nav menu.
+Once you are there, click on your web service and then select ***Environment*** from the left-hand nav menu.
 Scroll down until you can click on ***Add Secret File.**
 From there, name the file .env and then click the contents section.
-There you will paste all of the contents of your .env file, making sure you put your db password from mongo in there.
+There you will paste all of the contents of your .env file, making sure you put your DB password from mongo in there.
 Next click ***Done*** and then Finally ***Save Changes***.

 ![Heroku dashboard showing config vars](../../images/3/cloudConfig.png)